mich-murphy/mich-murphy.com/blog/content/configure-nextcloud-nixos.md

 }
 ```

-**Note**: As mentioned in the comments above, I've included an optional backup service, which will export the database to the specified location.
-Following this I backup the specified folder to a [BorgBackup](/backup-solutions-nixos/).
+As mentioned in the comments above, I've included an optional backup service, which will export the database to the specified location.
+Following this I backup the specified folder to using [BorgBackup](/backup-solutions-nixos/).

 ## Redis Caching